Danielmoraisg/Mass_Spectrometry/README.md

 # Mass_Spectrometry
-Set of tools to help deal with Mass spectrometry (MS) data
+Set of tools to help deal with Mass spectrometry (MS) data coming from the ChemStation software

 # Objective
 Sometimes it is not possible to simply extract mass spectrometry's raw data and work with it.
 Therefore this repository aim to gather tools that may be useful while working with MS data.